 4. Educate the New York State winegrape industry about the potential of palissage through Appellation Cornell newsletters, tailgate talks with growers, and grower conferences.

-Growing Vitis vinifera winegrapes (i.e. commonly-grown European cultivars such as Riesling and Cabernet Franc) in the Northeast US comes with many challenges including the cultivars’ susceptibility to fungal diseases including Botrytis cinereal and excessive vine vigor due to the region’s cool and wet climate and high organic matter soils.
-Excessive vine vigor (long internodes, strong lateral growth, and large leaves) leads to longer periods of leaf and fruit wetness and limited light penetration in the fruiting zone, lower spray penetration, and a humid microclimate, all of which lead to more and longer disease infection periods.
+Growing Vitis vinifera winegrapes (i.e. commonly-grown European cultivars such as Riesling and Cabernet Franc) in the Northeast US comes with many challenges.
+Several of these challenges include cultivars’ susceptibility to fungal diseases including cluster rot and Botrytis cinerea and excessive vine vigor due to the region’s cool and wet climate and high organic matter soils.
+Excessive vine vigor (long internodes, strong lateral growth, and large leaves) can lead to longer periods of leaf and fruit wetness and limited light penetration in the fruiting zone, lower spray penetration, and a humid microclimate, all of which lead to more and longer disease infection periods.

-A novel alternative approach to hedging, “palissage” is being evaluated by the Vanden Heuvel research group at Cornell.
-When palissage is applied, shoots are either wrapped around the top catch wire, or tucked back down into the canopy (Figure 1).
-After reports from many growers about the benefits of palissage through grower surveys, two small trials were initiated to investigate the practice.
-The results have been very promising thus far; lateral emergence and cluster compaction were reduced in these trials.
+As a different approach to hedging, “palissage” has been investigated by the Vanden Heuvel research group at Cornell, following feedback from growers.
+When palissage is applied, for Shoot Wrap, shoots are either wrapped around the top catch wire, or for Shoot Tuck, shoots are tucked back down into the canopy (Figure 1).
+Preliminary results were promising; lateral emergence and cluster compaction were reduced.
 Earlier cessation of shoot growth and reduced lateral emergence were also reported by growers, eliminating the need for leaf removal to open up the canopy (Vanden Heuvel, unpublished data).
 Palissage has the potential to improve light interception to the clusters and wine quality.
 Given a significant reduction in disease incidence on palissaged vines in contrast to hedged vines, palissage can be incorporated in the grower’s disease management program, reducing the need for fungicides (France 2017).

 The study was established in growing season 2016 on Vitis vinifera Cabernet Franc cl.
 4 grafted on 3309c rootstocks located in a 0.25 ha research vineyard in Lansing, NY with two experimental units per row as described in the proposal.
 Three shoot tip management methods (shoot wrapping, shoot tucking, hedging (control)) were evaluated in a randomized complete block design in a factorial with two timings of treatment application: early (shoots reach 30 cm above the top wire) and late (shoots reach 90 cm above the top wire).

-Shoot length and diameter of both primary and lateral shoots of 32 shoots per experimental unit in the fruiting zone for all treatments, were quantified as detailed in the proposal in 2018.
+Shoot length of lateral shoots of 32 shoots per experimental unit in the fruiting zone, mid-canopy, and upper canopy for all treatments, were quantified as detailed in the proposal in 2019.
 Canopy structure (i.e., leaf and cluster light interception) was analyzed on each vine using enhanced point quadrat analysis at pre-harvest as described in the proposal (Meyers and Vanden Heuvel 2008).
+Leaf area was taken on both primary and lateral leaves on one shoot per vine, or eight shoots per experimental unit.

-Following spray application of water at veraison, when vines were most susceptible to cluster rot, spray penetration to clusters was evaluated with spray penetration cards, by counting the number of grids that had more than 50% coverage, with blue color indicating spray coverage and yellow color indicating no spray coverage (Salyani et al 2013).
+Following spray application of water at veraison, when vines in this region are most susceptible to cluster rot, spray penetration to clusters was evaluated with spray penetration cards, by counting the number of grids that had more than 50% coverage, with blue color indicating spray coverage and yellow color indicating no spray coverage (Salyani et al 2013).

-At harvest, lateral shoots in the fruit zone were counted and measured in the fruit zone, mid canopy, and upper canopy and grapes from each experimental unit were harvested according to the proposal for yield per vine on October 15, 2018.
+At harvest, lateral shoots were counted and measured in the fruit zone, mid canopy, and upper canopy.
+Grapes from each experimental unit were harvested for yield per panel which consisted of four vines, or half an experimental unit, due to some animal feeding damage on October 15, 2019.
 Twenty clusters per experimental unit were collected and analyzed for pH, Brix, titratable acidity, and yeast assimilable nitrogen, using standard procedures (France 2017).

-In March 2019, when cane-pruning dormant vines to 40 nodes, weights of fruiting wood from the previous growing season will be collected for each vine in each experimental unit for all treatments as discussed in the proposal (France 2017).
+Following harvest, when cane-pruning dormant vines to 40 nodes, weights of fruiting wood from the previous growing season was collected for each vine in each experimental unit for all treatments as discussed in the proposal.

 Fall and Winter 2019